lexO-dat/CELLM/README.md

 NOTE: IT USES THE DEEPSEEK-R1:32B MODEL SO CHECK THE SYSTEM REQUIREMENT POINT.

 ## CELLO:
-- Python 3.11 version (if you want to run it locally).
 - You need Docker installed:
 Just run the command:
 ``` bash